praneethreddytheegala/praneethreddytheegala/README.md

 - 💞️ I’m looking to collaborate on Developments
 - 📫 Reach me through my gmail: reddypraneeth839@gmail.com
 - 😄 Pronouns: Praneeth Reddy
-- ⚡ Fun fact: Success will definitely come,but wait for it until you will got succeed.
+- ⚡ Fun fact: Success will definitely come,but wait for your day.

 <!---
 praneethreddytheegala/praneethreddytheegala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.